shaiazulay/sonic/README.md

  - DCS-7050QX-32
  - DCS-7050QX-32S
+ - DCS-7050CX3-32S
  - DCS-7060CX-32
+ - DCS-7060CX2-32
- - DCS-7060PX4-32
+ - DCS-7060PX4-32 and DCS-7060DX4-32
+ - DCS-7170-32C
+ - DCS-7170-32CD
  - DCS-7170-64C
  - DCS-7260CX3-64
+ - DCS-7280CR3-32P4 and DCS-7280CR3-32D4

+Some variants were omitted but might be supported see `arista platforms` for a detailed list of supported SKUs.

-Some platforms will require some custom kernel patches.
+Some platforms might require custom kernel patches and configs.
-They are available on the Azure/sonic-linux-kernel repository.
+A working configuration is maintained under the [SONiC kernel repository](https://github.com/Azure/sonic-linux-kernel).

+## Packaging

+The current debian packaging mechanism creates 4 packages.
+ - sonic-platform-arista : system configuration files
+ - drivers-sonic-platform-arista : kernel modules and drivers
+ - python2-sonic-platform-arista : python2 library to manage the hardware
+ - python3-sonic-platform-arista : python3 library to manage the hardware

 ## Usage

-This repository contains both a `systemd` and `LSB` init script for startup and shutdown integration with the operating system.

-Alternatively the `arista` tool can be used in standalone to load and unload the platform support.
+At boot time the systemd services under `systemd/` are loaded.
+When runnable they will perform the platform initialization.

+The central piece of the platform support is the `arista` entry point.
+It is a python script that load the arista platform library to perform actions.
+This library is python2/python3 compatible.

+For more details on the available commands see the help message
 ```
 arista --help
 ```

-Since the python library knows about the current platform, it can provides a common and unified implementation of the SONiC plugins.
-Currently supports `eeprom`, `psuutil`, `reboot`, `sfputil` and `led_control`.

-All the python code is python2 and python3 compatible.
+The arista python library also possess other entry points for APIs.
+SONiC uses a few like `sonic_platform`, `sfputil`, `sonic_eeprom`, ...

 ## Drivers

-The kernel drivers in this repository are mainly tested against a 4.9 kernel.
+The kernel drivers in this repository are mostly running on a 4.9 kernel.
-They have previously been used with 3.16 and 3.18 kernels.
+They are also compatible with 4.19 and potentially higher kernel versions.

 ### scd-hwmon